tdbianco/starter-hugo-academic/content/post/2021-11-16-cluster-analysis/index.en.md

 ![](images/Rplot05.jpeg)

-Clustering methods will allow to estimate a number of clusters that are present in the data; in the case of eye-tracking data, they may correspond to areas of interest.
+The following clustering methods will allow to estimate a number of clusters in the simulated data, that could be later used as Areas of Interest.

 # K-means Clustering Method